robinrendle/cascade/content/blog/how-to-display-language-specific-quotes-in-css.md

   - language
 ---

-Title: How to display language-specific quotes in CSS

 [Stefan Judis](https://www.stefanjudis.com/today-i-learned/how-to-use-language-dependent-quotes-in-css/):

 > Quotation characters are language-specific.
 French, for example, uses « and ».
 Going all in with double quotes isn't correct and will anger quite some typography nerds (and French people).